ehmicky/autoserver/docs/graphql.md

 # Nested models

-One can retrieve nested models, e.g.:
+One can retrieve or modify nested models, e.g.:

 ```graphql
 query {